OldPatrick/buildpipe/README.md

 with its ml flow decorators:
 - try not to use mlflow with a notebook that resides in project/lab 'xy' in Google but wants to log for a project 'z' in Google.
 In other words.
 For every VM you have an IAM Service Role.
 Every Service Role is allowed to create artifact storages for MLFlow in Google, but only for the project/lab your notebook resides in.
-Thus, you can not log BrandAid experiments over the onAIr ml flow dashboard.
+Thus, you can not log experiments for project xy over the project y ml flow dashboard.
   Projects have no access to each other, due to account restrictions.

 - when using the package without access to GCP, your terminal will throw a warning, that you are not using a Google Auth, however, since you are in the